 Your doctor or other health care provider will usually initiate a prior authorization request on your behalf.

 ♦ It is your responsibility to make sure approval has been received.
 If it’s not, you could be responsible for the expenses.

-Inpatient admissions, surgeries, services and procedures received on an outpatient basis may be subject to prior authorization.
+• Inpatient admissions, surgeries, services and procedures received on an outpatient basis are almost always subject to prior authorization.

 Your insurance plan may require prior authorization for some forms of testing like CT scans and MRI’s.
 Treatment plans and durable medical equipment often require authorization before they will be covered.

 Specialized medicines have long required prior authorization, but now most plans require that even brand drugs receive authorization before the drug will be covered.

 • Insurers are starting to require prior approval to fill the prescription at the local pharmacy rather than through their associated mail-order pharmacy.
 This can be a big nuisance for patients that want to get their medication as soon as possible.

 The practice of requiring prior authorization has angered many doctors for years.
 It takes time for doctors and other staff to prepare the paperwork.

 Some doctors go so far as to recommend less effective testing or treatment plans just to avoid the hassles of getting approval.
 Speak with your doctor if you suspect this might be happening.

 Insurers would argue it is critical to insuring the patient is not being asked to undergo unnecessary medically tests or to make sure the patient has considered alternative less costly treatment plans.